bard/emacs-run-command/README.md

                           default-directory)))))
 ```

+See also:

-See the [Hugo project recipe](examples/run-command-recipe-hugo.el) for a recipe that uses the project's directory for all commands.
+- the [Hugo project recipe](examples/run-command-recipe-hugo.el) for a recipe that uses the project's directory for all commands.

-### Enabling and disabling depending on context
+### Toggle depending on context

 To disable a command in certain circumstances, return `nil` in its place.